Breckenridge Ski Resort’s 60th Anniversary Launches Their Celebration

 Youthful entrepreneurs introduced new businesses: hostels, bars, dining options and gift shops.
 Well before the ski area opened, Sigurd Rockne’s restaurant and nightclub, The Mine, offered good food and better jazz.
 Jim and Ginny Cope uprooted the family to provide a needed business, The Breckenridge Drug Store and soda fountain.
 Barney Brewer bought an old bed from an aging prostitute in town to start his Hotellery, part hotel and part youth hostel with liquor service on the main level.

 Old-timers exhaled with relief.
-Breckenridge bustled again with new life and industry.
+Modern Breckenridge bustled again with new life and industry.
 For those who were ready to leave, they could finally afford to quit the town, because their ramshackle Victorian- era homes had value again.
 One family sold their house for $10,000 and left everything behind, including their woolens and long underwear.
 “We don’t need it where we’re going,” they told the new owners.

 The night before the new ski area opened, locals gathered at The Mine to hear the Eric Lawrence